People come to see us for many different reasons

 Location: All therapy sessions are currently online, via zoom, with fully qualified and experienced HCPC registered psychologists.
 We work with clients nationally across the UK and internationally.
 We are not able to work with citizens of North America.

 Cancellation policy: Dr. Major requests 48 hours (2 working days notice) to cancel a session or the full payment of the fees is required.
 Dr. Haycock asks for 24 hours (one working days notice).
-Please note insurance companies do not pay for cancelled or rescheduled sessions and so the full fee will be payable.
+Please note insurance companies do not pay for cancelled or rescheduled sessions and so if you need to cancel a session outside of your therapists notice period you are liable for paying the full fee.

 + Individual therapy sessions are £130 with Dr. Major and £120 with Dr. Haycock.